minetest-mods-camp/arena_lib/DOCS.md

 #### 1.3.1 Admins only
 A couple more are available for players having the `arenalib_admin` privilege:

-* `/minigamesettings mod`: change `mod` settings
+* `/arenas`
-* `/arenas <minigame> entrances`: change the entrance types of `<minigame>`
+	* `entrances <minigame>`: change the entrance types of `<minigame>`
-* `/arenakick player_name`: kicks a player out of an ongoing game, no matter the mod
+	* `kick player_name`: kicks a player out of an ongoing game, no matter the mod
+	* `settings <minigame>`: change `<minigame>` settings
 * `/forceend mod arena_name`: forcibly ends an ongoing game
 * `/flusharena mod arena_name`: restores a broken arena (when not in progress)

 Those aside, you need to connect a few functions with your mod in order to use them.
-The best way is with commands and I suggest you [ChatCmdBuilder](https://content.minetest.net/packages/rubenwardy/lib_chatcmdbuilder/) by rubenwardy.
+The best way is with commands and I suggest you the already bundled [ChatCmdBuilder](https://content.minetest.net/packages/rubenwardy/lib_chatcmdbuilder/) library by rubenwardy.
 [This](https://gitlab.com/zughy-friends-minetest/block_league/-/blob/master/src/commands.lua) is what I came up with in my Block League minigame, which relies on arena_lib.
 As you can see, I declared a `local mod = "block_league"` at the beginning, because it's how I stored my mod inside the library.
 Also, I created the support for both the editor and the chat commands.

 ### 1.4 Callbacks
 Callbacks are divided in two types: minigame callbacks and global callbacks.
 The former allow you to customise your mod even more, whilst the latter are great for external mods that want to customise the experience outside of a specific minigame (e.g. a server giving players some currency when winning, a HUD telling players what game is in progress).